CURRICULUM VITAE

 _______.
 "The Voice Within the Voice: Narration in the Literary Journalism

 of Hemingway, Ross and Thompson."
-Presented at Western Journalism Historians
+Presented at the Western Journalism Historians

 Conference, University of California, Berkeley, CA, 26 February 2000.